brentjett/wp-theme-configuration/README.md

-# Declarative Theme Configuration API
+# Declarative Theme Configuration API for WordPress

 You shouldn't need to write programmatic code to configure a theme.
 Logical programming is for just that...logic.
 Also it's extremely prone to simple mistakes like missing semicolons at the end of lines or mismatched quotation marks.
-Instead, the vast majority of theme configuration is simply declared, without any conditions, and this library is designed to make that faster.
-The library takes a path to a .json file with configuration data and passes each section of that data through a series of configuration filters.
-This means you can simply write JSON to setup your theme supports, enqueue scripts and stylesheets, declare nav menu locations, and a lot more.
+Instead, the vast majority of theme configuration is simply declared, without any conditions, and this plugin/library is designed to make that faster.

+The plugin takes a path to a .json file with configuration data and passes each section of that data through a series of filters that do the work of configuring WordPress.
+This means you can simply write JSON to setup your theme supports, enqueue scripts and stylesheets, declare nav menu locations, etc...

 Example: This is how you typically enqueue a stylesheet, most likely in your functions.php file.
 ```php